timmoti/beautiful-jekyll/_posts/2017-11-27-predicting-housing-prices.md

 layout: post
 published: true
 title: Predicting housing prices
-subtitle: Part 1 of 2 where I conduct an indepth EDA of the Ames housing dataset
+subtitle: Part 1 of 3 where I conduct an indepth EDA of the Ames housing dataset
 image: /img/ames/housing.svg
 ---
 Everyone knows about the Boston Housing Dataset.
 But I bet you might not have heard of the [Ames, Iowa Housing dataset](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data).
 It was featured as part of a Kaggle competition 2 years back and was significant in how it tested advanced regression techniques in the form of creative feature engineering and feature selection.

-In this 2 part series, I will be going through my approach to exploring the data in the first post, followed by linear regression modeling in order to predict housing prices based on certain criteria in the second.
+In this 3 part series, I will be going through my approach to exploring the data in the first post, followed by linear regression modeling in order to predict housing prices based on features that are non-renovatable in the second.
+The 3rd and final part will bring in the renovatable features to identify what features offer the best value in improving the final selling price of the house.

 # Imports and Overview
 We first perform the usual imports